The Legend of Genmaicha

 He pulled aside another servant to ask what his poor colleague’s name was.
 “Genmai, my lord,” the trembling servant replied.

-So, to pay tribute to his fallen servant, the warlord shared his delightful tea with the rest of his party, who enjoyed it just as immensely as did he – naming it Genmai Cha (“cha” meaning “tea”).
+So, to pay tribute to his fallen servant, the warlord shared his delightful tea with the rest of his party, who enjoyed it just as immensely as he did – naming it Genmai Cha (“cha” meaning “tea”).

 And as this band of warlords conquered Ancient Japan, they spread the delight of this delicious tea, with a bloody history, with them.